foostan/crkbd/corne-light/doc/v1/buildguide_en.md

 To check the operation,
-connect the left hand side to the PC with a USB cable, and connect the left hand side and the right hand side with a TRRS cable.
+connect the left hand side to the PC with a USB cable, and connect the left hand side and the right hand side with the TRRS cable.
 Since there may be defects such as jacks, be sure to connect the left and right instead of one by one before checking the operation.

 * Since the switch is not attached, check the operation with tweezers as shown in the photo.